borysrybak/real-time-face-analytics/README.md

 4. Run

-- *Before you start to analyse frames from your camera stream, you will be able to configure your settings again:*
+- *Before you start to analyze frames from your camera stream, you will be able to configure your settings again:*
 ![appstart](assets/app_start.PNG)

-- *After clicking Save, choosing Camera and clicking Analyze, you will get a preview camera stream (without local detector) and main stream (with local detector):*
+- *After clicking Save, choosing Camera and clicking Analyze, you will get a preview camera stream (without local detector) and camera main stream (with local detector):*
 ![apprun](assets/app_run.PNG)

-- *Emotions test (Emotions are measured over time and every tick/interval, you can see them as a average number on the right panel and as a color bars on time line below image stream):*
+- *Emotions test (Emotions are measured over time and every tick/interval, you can see them as an average number on the right panel and as color bars on the timeline below image stream):*
 ![emotions](assets/emotions.gif)

 - *Additional accessories test (Different kind of glasses and headwear):*